-Depending on the situation, they may also be looking for different resolutions.
+Depending on the situation and customer complaint, they may also be looking for different resolutions.
 Some customers need to be reassured.
 Others need a solution to the problem right away.
 Some angry customers need to vent.

-Listening to not only what they say but also how they say it will set you up for the next step: identifying the issue.
+Listening to not only what they say but also how they say it will set you up for the next step when it comes to handling a customer’s anger: identifying the issue.

 2. Identify the issue.